Skip to main content

 const actionbarWithContext = new Actionbar(page, page.locator('.Toolbar_ClassID'));

-When initializing the actionbar, the page object, as well as an optional locator for context/anchor point are taken in.
-If you do not pass a context in, then the root of your page will be set as the default context.
+When initializing the action bar, the page object, as well as an optional locator for context/anchor point are taken in.
+If you do not pass a context in, then the root of your page is set as the default context.

 To use the Action bar component: